 The best way to buy a new e-bike battery is to talk with your bike’s manufacturer or a reputable e-bike shop.

-And since the battery will cost you about a third of the total e-bike’s cost, make sure you ask the right questions so that you end up a happy bike rider with a high-quality battery that’ll last you for years.
+And since a battery will cost you about a third of the total e-bike’s cost, make sure you ask the right questions so that you end up a happy bike rider with a high-quality battery that’ll last you for years.

 E-Bike Battery questions to ask before you buy

 - How far can a lithium battery go on a single charge?

 - How long will it take to charge it?

 - What is the warranty and how long does it last?